harplife/zettelkasten/opengl_code_guide.md

 - <mark class="hltr-trippy">function</mark> `GLenum glGetError()` : returns the value of the error flag.
 	- Each detectable error is assigned a numeric code and symbolic name.
 When an error occurs, the error flag is set to the appropriate error code value - no other errors are recorded until `glGetError` is called, the error code is returned, and the flag is reset to `GL_NO_ERROR`.
 	- There may be several error flags; `glGetError` should always be called in a loop, until it returns `GL_NO_ERROR`.
-- function `void glVertexAttribPointer(index, size, type, normalized, stride, pointer)`
+- function `void glVertexAttribPointer(index, size, type, normalized, stride, pointer)` : specifies the location and data format of an array of generic vertex attributes.
 	- param `GLuint index`
 	- param `GLint size`
 	- param `GLenum type`